mosip/esignet-signup/signup-ui/README.md

-# E-Signet Sign Up Web Application
+# Signup UI

-## Description
+## Overview

-The E-Signet Sign Up web application is a platform allowing users to register their identities.
+Signup UI has provision to verify the user's phone number with OTP and on successful verification user is allowed to register in the integrated ID registry.Both register and reset password requires OTP verification.

 ## Local Development